 As knowledge of the health problems directly caused by poor office ergonomics increases, we could very soon see the amount of employer liability cases sharply rise.

-In a recent news article, we looked at the results of the most recent study into how sitting down for extended periods of time can have hugely-negative effects on human health, including an increased risk of high blood pressure, diabetes, heart disease and cancer.
+In a recent news article, we looked at the results of the most recent study into how sitting down at our office desks for extended periods of time can have hugely-negative effects on human health, including an increased risk of high blood pressure, diabetes, heart disease and cancer.

 More and more organisations are taking the step towards modernity, creating dynamic, flexible and agile working environments that improve the health, happiness and productivity of their employees – sit/stand desks, now available directly from us, offer immediate benefits and are a major step forward in contemporary office design.